 - I'm always open for changes and listen to everybody else's opinions.

 - Never victimise your work colleagues in front of anyone if they do something wrong.
-Talk to them privately in a constructive manner instead.
+Talk to them in private with a constructive manner instead.
 What goes around comes around!

 - Never try to benefit or gain anything out of your colleagues' mistakes.
 You'll most likely be named as "sly" so just be humble instead.

 - Never get cocky if you succeeded doing something but your colleague didn't.
-Remember you are not the gift of God so just keep your gob shut!
+Remember you are not the gift of God so just keep quiet!

 - Never go public if your colleague doesn't know how to do something.
 Teach him instead of going lower than a plant.